garridojorge/Notes/README.md

 # Notes
-This is a repo for my learnings from Jojo
+This is a repo for my learnings from Jojo.